Llanvapley: Amenities

 Church of St Mabli is of 15th century origin, ancient yet recently sympathetically renovated using natural materials sourced locally; services are held on the second and fourth Sundays of each month.
 The Rev. Heidi Prince was appointed as Priest-in-Charge in 2015, having been a highly popular Rector of Llanvapley between 1997 and 2006.
 She was the first woman to be appointed in six centuries of worship.
 The church has a strong congregation and is part of a group of local parishes including Llanvetherine, Llantilio Crossenny and Penrhos.
 The group has a parish magazine known as The New Times which is available to download on the group website Llantilio Group website.

 Llanvapley Court is the largest property in the village and was in the past a country hotel and housed the Land Army during WWII.
 A number of historic Welsh longhouses of architectural note can be found within the curtilage of Llanvapley, as illustrated in the Historic Houses of Monmouthshire, by Lord Raglan.

-The village has strong transport links, being about a 7 minute drive and 4 miles from Abergavenny railway station with direct trains to London, Bristol, Cardiff, Swansea, Hereford, Crewe, Liverpool, Manchester and beyond.
+The village has strong transport links, being about a 7 minute drive and 4 miles from mainline Abergavenny railway station with direct trains to London (direct link begins in 2027), Bristol, Cardiff, Swansea, Hereford, Crewe, Liverpool, Manchester and beyond.

 Education provision locally is strong and free state school transport is provided by Monmouthshire County Council leaves the village at about 8am daily.
 The local state schools include the outstanding Monmouth Comprehensive School and Cross Ash Primary, Hereford Sixth Form College, and independent schools including Haberdashers' Monmouth Schools for boys and girls.

 The village lies within the historic Three Castles area, a ten-minute drive of the historic castles of Raglan, White Castle, Skenfrith and Grosmont.

 Excellent cinema is available 4 and 9 miles away, at The Baker St and Savoy cinemas respectively, the latter being the oldest working cinema in Wales.

+Theatre provision in Monmouth includes The Savoy and The Blake, with regular live screenings from London and New York Theatres, and in abergavenny the renovated Borough Theatre has diverse offerings.
+Much live music is available locally to include these theatres, The Red Hart itself, and The Chapel arts centre in Abergavenny too.

-Openreach provides super fast broadband throughout the village, averaging 70 megabytes per second and for that reason the village attracts many seeking to escape to the county whilst maintaining active careers.
+Openreach provides super fast broadband, averaging 70 megabytes per second and for that reason Llanvapley attracts many seeking to balance county life with active careers.